Trying out Google’s ‘Stranger Things’ AR stickers on the new Pixel 2

 Announcing the 2017 update to the Crunchbase Women in Venture report

 Google has new AR stickers coming to its Pixel devices, with rollout set to begin later this year.
-They use Google’s ARCore, which is designed as a easy way for Android developers to bring augmented reality experiences to device users.
+They use Google’s ARCore, which is designed as an easy way for Android developers to bring augmented reality experiences to device users.

 The AR stickers are built right into the camera app on the Pixel (when they make their way out via software update) and they can be selected like any other image capturing modes.
 You then just drop them into the scene you want to capture with your camera in live preview, and you can edit their size and position.